Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products

 When digging through trace files, we can come upon symptoms in the packets that may raise an eyebrow.
 These are events that look strange on the surface and may even divert our troubleshooting focus for a time.
 In fact, some of these issues have misdirected engineers for hours, if not days, causing them to chase down issues and events that simply did not exist on the wire.

 Most of these examples can be avoided simply by capturing the packets from a network test access point (TAP) rather than on the machine generating the traffic.
-(Come on, you know you have needed a TAP for a while!
-Just spring for one and capture correctly next time.)

 For the most part, packets should not be larger than the Ethernet maximum of 1518 bytes, or whatever the link MTU is set to.
 That is unless we are using 802.1Q tags or are in a jumbo frame environment.